pereiramemo/BiG-MEx/README.md

 3. merge_bgc_dom_div

 Before running BiG-MEx it is necessary to install either [docker](https://www.docker.com/) or [singularity](https://sylabs.io/).
-Then simply download the scripts from below:
+Then simply download the corresponding scripts from below:

 Using docker: